 Gonorrhea is a sexually transmitted infection (STI) caused by the bacteria Neisseria gonorrhoeae.
-It can infect both men and women and typically affects the urethra, rectum, or cervix.
+It can infect both men and women and typically affects one or more of the following:

 Most new cases of the infection occur in women.
 Women who are infected with gonorrhea may also transmit the bacteria to their newborns during childbirth.
-According to the Mayo Clinic, gonorrhea infections in babies typically affect the eyes (Mayo Clinic, 2011).
+Gonorrhea infections in babies typically affect their eyes.

-According to the Centers for Disease Control and Prevention (CDC), there are 700,000 cases of gonococcal infections reported each year.
-The CDC also reports that gonorrhea is the second most common bacterial STI in the United States (CDC, 2011).
-Treatment for gonorrhea is effective and available.
-However, many cases go untreated.
+According to the Centers for Disease Control and Prevention (CDC), there were 350,062 cases of gonorrhea reported in 2014.
+The CDC also reports that gonorrhea is the second most common bacterial STI in the United States.
+Treatment for gonorrhea is effective and available, but many cases go untreated.

-Over time, the bacterium that causes gonorrhea can spread to the bloodstream and to other parts of the body.
+Over time, the bacteria that causes gonorrhea can spread to the bloodstream and other parts of the body.
 This can lead to a serious medical condition known as systemic gonococcal infection or disseminated gonococcal infection (DGI).
-Other names for the infection are:

 Although gonorrhea is a common STI, certain groups have a higher risk for developing DGI.
 These include: